feleir/reactnd-readable/README.md

 * install all project dependencies with `npm install`
 * start the development server with `npm start`

-To configure the connection to the backend server just update the .env folder with the appropiate values.
+To configure the connection to the backend server just update the .env folder with the appropiate values, by default the backend server runs in http://localhost:3001

 ## Components